-Midwestern maintains professional and academic accreditation with three accrediting associations: The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS), fully accredited; The Higher Learning Commission (HLC), fully accredited; and the Association of Biblical Higher Education (ABHE), candidate status.
+Midwestern maintains professional and academic accreditation with three accrediting associations: The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS), accredited; The Higher Learning Commission (HLC), accredited; and the Association of Biblical Higher Education (ABHE), accredited.

 Associate membership with ATS began in December 1961.
 Full membership and accreditation were received in 1964.
 Degrees approved by the ATS include the Master of Divinity (MDiv), Master of Theological Studies (MTS), Master of Arts (MA) in Christian Education, MA in Counseling, MA in Church Music, MA (Biblical Languages), MA (Biblical Archeology), Doctor of Ministry (DMin), Doctor of Educational Ministry (DEdMin) and Doctor of Philosophy (PhD) degrees.
 ATS has granted exception to residency requirements for the DMin and DEdMin programs.